MIKRAMS1984/-Projects-Amazon-Web-Services/README.md

 # -Projects-Amazon-Web-Services
 Projects to learn and master AWS Cloud with GENERATIVE AI.

+1.

+These Projects are based on DEVOPS not Generatvie AI.

 1. CI/CD PIPELINE FOR THE 2048 GAME: TECH WITH LUCY
 2. REAL TIME STOCK MARKET DATA ANALYTICS PIPELINE ON AWS: TECH WITH LUCY USE HOSTINGER HORIZONS FOR PROJECTS DASHBOARD.